 Irritable Bowel Syndrome: Symptoms, Causes, and Treatment

 Irritable Bowel Syndrome (IBS) is a relatively common gastrointestinal disorder.
 It is a long-term disease associated with constipation, diarrhoea, irregular bowel habits, bloating, and abdominal pain.
 According to Epidemiological data collected by UK researchers, the average global prevalence of IBS stands at 11%.
-Other sources report a prevalence of up to 22% depending on the diagnosis criteria.
 A large cohort of these individuals has minor and manageable symptoms.
 However, some patients may experience severe and persistent symptoms that necessitate medical intervention.

 Causes of Irritable Bowel Syndrome